pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - Previously implemented data access changes for get_field() and the_field() are now limited to the ACF shortcode only.
 [Learn more](https://www.advancedcustomfields.com/resources/acf-field-functions/)
 * Fix - get_field() and the_field() functions can once again access meta values regardless of being registered with ACF, restoring functionality that existed before 5.11
 * Fix - get_field() and the_field() functions now are only able to access site options which are ACF fields
-* Fix - UI issues for select boxes related to Yoast and WooCommerce’s select2 versions by upgrading our select2 version, and updating our CSS to support older versions
+* Fix - UI issues for select boxes related to Yoast and WooCommerce's select2 versions by upgrading our select2 version, and updating our CSS to support older versions
 * Fix - User fields failed to load values when using the legacy select2 v3 option
 * Fix - acf_slugify() now correctly supports special characters which solves issues with block names or field group names (during imports) containing those characters
-* Fix - PHP Notice generated while processing a field group’s postbox classes
+* Fix - PHP Notice generated while processing a field group's postbox classes

 = 5.11.1 =
 *Release Date - 18 November 2021*